 Just as in a traditional IPO, it is critical for target companies to adopt the right governance policies and practices and stockholder protection measures to protect the company’s shareholders from unwanted interference after becoming a public company.
 We advise our companies to focus heavily on diversity and inclusion for board membership, management and workforce.
 In addition, although we have only seen a few dual-class voting SPAC companies at this stage, we believe those will increase as a large slate of founder-led companies go through SPAC transactions.
 Companies are encouraged to discuss these provisions with the SPAC sponsors early to seek alignment on how the public company will be situated from a governance, voting and capital structure perspective.

 10. Advisors and costs

-Investment banks of all shapes and sizes are increasingly focused on the SPAC market, and target companies should make sure to consider what advisors are right for each particular aspect of the SPAC transaction, as the merger process may involve different considerations than the PIPE fundraising or the deSPACing process.
-Companies should also think about what analyst coverage they are looking for as a public company, as with an IPO.
-While Cooley’s costs are almost embarrassingly bargainy for SPACs, management teams should not expect a SPAC transaction to be a money-saving exercise versus a traditional IPO (and quite to the contrary).
-Companies need to consider the entire picture, including different investment banks on the SPAC sponsor side, for the target company and for the PIPE and understand how those fees and costs interplay to impact the total amount of cash left over for the public company’s operations.
+Investment banks of all shapes and sizes are increasingly focused on the SPAC market, and target companies should make sure to consider which advisers are right for each particular aspect of the SPAC transaction, as the merger process may involve different considerations than the PIPE fundraising or the deSPACing process.
+Companies should also think about the analyst coverage they are looking for as a public company, as with an IPO.
+While Cooley’s costs are almost a bargain for SPACs, management teams should not expect a SPAC transaction to be a money-saving exercise versus a traditional IPO (and quite to the contrary).
+Companies need to consider the entire picture, including different investment banks on the SPAC sponsor side, for the target company and for the PIPE, and understand how those fees and costs interplay to impact the total amount of cash left over for the public company’s operations.